GregoryInnovo/learning/README.md

-# learning
+# react-shop

-- main: show all the examples

-- mongo-api: Example API RESTFUL with mongodb
+- practice with react